 Sfenj in Morocco

-During hot Moroccan summers my dad would make sure our weekend mornings were spent at the beach and afternoons were spent around my grandmother's table with a pot of Moroccan mint tea and a freshly fried batch of sfenj.
+During hot Moroccan summers my dad would make sure our weekend mornings were spent at the beach and afternoons were spent around my grandmother's table with a pot of tea and a freshly fried batch of sfenj.

 I remember the excitement of leaving the beach and arriving at the small hole in the wall where we bought sfinj from the kind man who spent his day mixing and pulling the dough, deep frying and sprinkling sugar.